GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 "Patterns of Enterprise Application Architecture" by Martin Fowler.

-In the broader sense, software architecture is an engineering discipline which is concerned with keeping the system in accordance with various criteria and limits (mostly non-functional).
+In the broader sense, software architecture is an engineering discipline which is concerned with keeping the system in accordance with various criteria and requirements (mostly non-functional).
 To master it you need to learn a set of *architectural styles*, which are described in the books: "Fundamentals of Software Architecture" by Mark Richards, Neal Ford, or also in [AOSA](https://aosabook.org/en/index.html).